jviksne/find-minimal-nn/README.md

 # find-minimal-nn
 A toy project for trying out PyTorch.
-Looks for a minimal neural network capable to perform "OR", "AND", "XOR" boolean operations and less than "<" and equal "=" comparisons.
+Looks for a minimal neural network capable to perform "OR", "AND", "XOR" boolean operations and less than "<" and greater than ">" comparisons.

 # Setup and run